What We’ll Cover:

 Understanding Search Volume

 Normally, the higher the search volume, the fiercer the competition.
 If you go too low, however, you risk drawing little-to-no traffic to your site.
-The sweet spot tends to be in the middle, in which you can target highly specific, yet lower competition search terms.
+The sweet spot tends to be in the middle, in which you can target highly specific, yet lower SEO search terms.

 This is a critical metric when conducting keyword research.
 The higher the value, the more difficult it is to compete with others using that same keyword.
 The keyword difficulty rating streamlines the process of choosing SEO keywords that are easy enough for your site to compete for.